Miele Triflex HX1 Review

 Cleaning Results

-I tested the Miele Triflex HX1 with various debris like quaker oats, quinoa, pet litter, sand, coffee grounds, and hair.
+I tested the Miele Triflex HX1 with various debris, such as quaker oats, quinoa, pet litter, sand, coffee grounds, and hair.

 First, let’s look at the overall results.